 Use a heating pack if your muscles are tight and an ice pack when they are inflamed.

 When self-treatments aren’t enough, seek professional help.

-Be it a massage therapist, a chiropractor, acupuncturist, or physical therapy, a professional will help with pain relief and to get you back on your feet.
+Be it a massage therapist, a chiropractor, an acupuncturist, or a physical therapist, a professional will help with pain relief and get you back on your feet.